MadelineMurray/pantheon/docs/Permissions/Onchain-Permissioning.md

 1. Have account for node that will interact with permissioning contracts added as an [admin account](#add-and-remove-admin-accounts).

+## Bootnodes

+When a node is added to the network, it connects to the bootnodes until it synchronizes to the chain head regardless of node permissions.
+Once in sync, the permissioning rules are applied and connections to bootnodes are dropped if not permitted by node permissions.

+If a sychronized node loses all peer connections (that is, it has 0 peers), it reconnects to the bootnodes regardless of node permissions.
+When the node has connected to 1 or more non-bootnodes, connections to bootnodes are dropped if not permitted by node permissions.

 ## Add and Remove Admin Accounts

 The account that deploys the Rules contract is automatically an Admin account.
 Only Admin accounts can